mmkuang/grayclhn.github.io/671/index.md

 * Strunk and White’s *[The Elements of Style][]* (4th edition)
 * Miller’s *[The Chicago Guide to Writing about Multivariate Analysis][]* (second edition)
-* Williams and Bizup’s *[Style: The Basics of Clarity and Grace][]* (5th edition)
+* Williams and Bizup’s *Style: The Basics of Clarity and Grace* (5th edition)

-[The Elements of Style]: www.amazon.com/The-Elements-Style-Fourth-Edition/dp/020530902X
+[The Elements of Style]: http://en.wikipedia.org/wiki/The_Elements_of_Style
-[The Chicago Guide to Writing about Multivariate Analysis]: www.amazon.com/Chicago-Writing-Multivariate-Analysis-Publishing/dp/0226527875
+[The Chicago Guide to Writing about Multivariate Analysis]: http://www.press.uchicago.edu/books/miller/multivariate/index.html
-[Style: The Basics of Clarity and Grace]: www.amazon.com/Style-Basics-Clarity-Grace-5th/dp/0321953304

 <hr />